imnexerio/revix/README.md

 1. **Firebase Connection Issues**
    - Verify that `flutterfire configure` completed successfully
-   - Check that the package name matches `com.imnexerio.retracker`
+   - Check that the package name matches `com.imnexerio.revix`
    - Ensure the Firebase configuration files are in the correct locations

 2. **Build Failures**